tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-QUOTES-ANNOTATED_WITH_THEMES.md

-# 3-new_art_new_life-annotated_quotes.md
+# 3-new_art_new_life-QUOTES-ANNOTATED_WITH_THEMES.md

-Just the quotes from the book *The New Art - The New Life* within the book (of the same name, containing all of his writings), with each quote annotated with one or more of several themes.
+Just the quotes from the book *The New Art - The New Life* within the book *The New Art - The New Life: The Collected Writings of Piet Mondrian,* with each quote annotated with one or more of several themes.

 # Redundancy Alerts!